Likhita-T/FutureMakers/README.md

 At Dr. Kong's leadership development seminar today, I learned about taking action in to make a postitive impact in my community.
 I was able to develop my story and listen to other's inspirational stories as well.
 This seminar motivated me to create change against as an advocative and visionary leader.

+Day 3 (July 8th, 2021)

+1. Supervised learning algorithms are trained using labeled data and the model predicts an outcome.
+In unsupervised learning, the data is unlabeled and the model finds patterns.
+2. Scikit-learn is used for machine learning calculations and modelling.
+Therfore, other libraries must be used when loading, handling, manipulating, and visualising the data.